 ASIAN AMERICAN STUDIES PROGRAM 2015-2016

-PLEASE JOIN US FOR OUR THIRD ANNUAL (WOW!)
-APA COMMUNITY FAIR, WHERE WE CELEBRATE THE BRIDGES BETWEEN OUR CLASSROOMS AND OUR COMMUNITIES DURING A THREE-HOUR EXTRAVAGANZA IN THE THIRD FLOOR LOBBY OF THE WEST BUILDING.
-MEET LOCAL AND NATIONAL LEADERS WORKING WITH DIVERSE ASIAN PACIFIC AMERICAN COMMUNITIES - PARTICULARLY HERE IN NEW YORK - AND LEARN MORE ABOUT INTERNSHIP AND JOB OPPORTUNITIES WORKING WITH THE CITY'S EVER-EVOLVING IMMIGRANT POPULATIONS.
+OUR THIRD ANNUAL (WOW!)
+APA COMMUNITY FAIR, WHERE WE CELEBRATED THE BRIDGES BETWEEN OUR CLASSROOMS AND OUR COMMUNITIES DURING A THREE-HOUR EXTRAVAGANZA IN THE THIRD FLOOR LOBBY OF THE WEST BUILDING.
+STUDENTS MET LOCAL AND NATIONAL LEADERS WORKING WITH DIVERSE ASIAN PACIFIC AMERICAN COMMUNITIES - PARTICULARLY HERE IN NEW YORK - AND LEARNED MORE ABOUT INTERNSHIP AND JOB OPPORTUNITIES WORKING WITH THE CITY'S EVER-EVOLVING IMMIGRANT POPULATIONS.

 GET INVOLVED WITH THE ASIAN AMERICAN STUDIES PROGRAM AT HUNTER!

 TO GET INVOLVED WITH THE AASP AND TO LEARN MORE ABOUT ON- AND OFF-CAMPUS ACTIVITIES RELATED TO ASIAN AMERICAN COMMUNITIES IN NEW YORK, PLEASE EMAIL THE AASP COLLEGE ASSISTANT KEVIN PARK TO FIND OUT MORE!

 NEW ONLINE COURSE OFFERINGS BEGINNING IN FALL 2015!